 Are you trying to decide whether to go to nursing school?
 If you’ve ever wondered “why become a nurse” then read on – I share my entire story!

 There’s always that one question on every college application.
 “Why do you want to become a nurse?”
 It’s asked the first day of nursing school, and again in every single job interview.
-I don’t think I really had a good reason as to why I wanted to be a nurse until recently.
-You’d think it’d be the other way around, right?

-This Is Why I Became A Nurse
+The Story of Why I Became A Nurse

-I wasn’t one of those people that always knew what they wanted to do with their lives.
+I wasn’t one of those people that always knew what they wanted to do professionally.
 I didn’t know what path to take freshmen year of college and didn’t have this burning in me to become something specific.
 I envied those that did.
 My friends that knew they wanted to be a teacher, a pilot, a CPA, a doctor, etc., all had a passion for it and nothing else would satisfy their professional urge.

-Oh, you guys make me sick.
+(Oh, you guys make me sick.
 And proud.
-But mainly sick.
+But mainly sick.)

 I Didn’t Always Know I Wanted To Be A Nurse